SeanLuis/rest-data-validator-docs/docs/guide/dependency-validators.md

 ## Overview

-This documentation aims to provide a clear and professional guide on using the `DependencyValidator` decorator and the `ValidateDependency` function within the validation framework.
+This documentation aims to provide a clear and professional guide on using the `Dependency` decorator and the `ValidateDependency` function within the validation framework.
 Both tools are designed to offer powerful and flexible validation mechanisms, each serving specific roles in ensuring data integrity and business logic conformity.

 ## Dependency Decorator

 ### Introduction

-`DependencyValidator` is a decorator used to specify validation rules for class properties based on the dependencies between them.
+`Dependency` is a decorator used to specify validation rules for class properties based on the dependencies between them.
 It allows for dynamic validation where the validity of one property may depend on the value of another.

 ### Usage